Oral fluid drug testing measures drug levels in a donor’s saliva. This form of testing continues to grow in popularity and acceptance because:

 -Certificate of Canadian Citizenship or a Certification of Naturalization, in the form of a paper document or card, but not a commemorative issue.

--A provincial health insurance card, as permitted to be used for identification purposes under provincial law1.
+-A provincial health insurance card, as permitted to be used for identification purposes under provincial law.

--Social Insurance Number card issued by the Government of Canada.
+-Social Insurance Number card issued by the Government of Canada (note: printable SIN cards will not be accepted).

 -Interim Driver’s License.